-The Error control controls track transaction errors detected during analysis:
+The Error control controls display data errors detected during analysis and allow you to insert errors:

-- Detected errors-Displays the number of transaction errors detected in the hardware. - Inserted errors-Displays the number of errors inserted into the transaction stream. - Insert Error-Inserts a one-word error into the transaction stream each time you click the button.
-Insert Error is only enabled during transaction performance analysis. - Clear-Resets the Detected Errors and Inserted Errors counters to zeros.
+- Detected errors-Displays the number of data errors detected in the hardware. - Inserted errors-Displays the number of errors inserted into the transaction stream. - Insert Error-Inserts a one-word error into the transaction stream each time you click the button.
+Insert Error is only enabled during transaction performance analysis. - Clear-Resets the Detected errors and Inserted errors counters to zeros.

-Number of Addresses to Write andRead
+Number of Addresses to Write and Read

-The Number of addresses to write andread control determines the number of addresses to use in each iteration of reads and writes.
-Valid values range from 2 to 524,288.
+The Number of addresses to write and read control determines the number of addresses to use in each iteration of reads and writes.
+Valid values range from 2 to 16,777,216.